-7.3.1 All dwellings must have eaves with a minimum depth of 400mm to all façades facing the public realm.
+7.3.1 All dwellings must have eaves with a minimum depth of 450mm to all facades within public view.
+Eaves are required to return a minimum of 3m.
 See Section 6.3.2 for Corner Lot Treatment.

 7.3.2 Where parapet walls are an integral component to the architectural style of the house, eaves are not required in the location of the parapet wall.